Apply for a Room

 Non-EU students may apply for residential accommodation when they receive an unconditional offer of a place on a course at Trinity.

 Only students on full time degree courses may apply for residential accommodation.
 Students studying part-time or diploma courses are not eligible for accommodation.

 Generally, undergraduate non-EU students will be prioritised for accommodation.
 In some instances, where there are partnerships in place with foreign educational establishments, or where students have been recruited through Trinity’s Global Relations Office, students may be nominated for accommodation by the Global Relations Office.

 Our software systems are currently being developed to permit students applying to Trinity via the CAO to make an application for residential accommodation.
 As soon as our system has been updated a link to the application page will be posted here.

 New Entrants for 2018/19 - seeking special consideration

 Applicants with a disability who will apply to Trinity College Dublin for entry to an undergraduate or postgraduate course in 2018/19 can also indicate their intention to apply for a room in Trinity Hall or on Campus through the Special Consideration form.
-Applications will commence on Monday the 5th of February and the final date for receipt of same is Friday the 2nd of March.
+For further information please visit our special consideration page.

 Undergraduate Continuing Students - seeking special consideration